HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-linux.markdown

 Install HandBrake (optional).
 When installing the graphical interface, icon and desktop files for the Applications menu will be also installed.

     sudo make --directory=build install

+If you wish to then uninstall

+    sudo make --directory=build uninstall

 To start over, simply remove the `build` directory.